MugglePay/MugglePay/README.md

 Offering plugins for all the popular online store.
 Register and install a plugin to set up MugglePay with your new or pre-existing checkout, in 5 minutes!

-### Shopify

-Shopify is not just an ecommerce software, Shopify is one of the best ecommerce platform that has everything you need to sell online, on social media, or in person.

 <a href="https://medium.com/@mugglepay/mugglepay-crypto-payment-plugin-launches-on-shopify-6904f3c3eca">
 <img src="https://dcdn.mugglepay.com/pay/media/git/shopify.png" height="50px" style="padding-right: 50px;"/>
 </a>

-### WHMCS

-Web Hosting Automation Made Easy!
-All the tools you need to start a web hosting business today.
+Shopify is not just an ecommerce software, Shopify is one of the best ecommerce platform that has everything you need to sell online, on social media, or in person.

 <a href="https://github.com/bitpaydev/bitpayxForWHMCS">
 <img src="https://dcdn.mugglepay.com/pay/media/git/whmcs.png" height="50px" style="padding-right: 50px;"/>
 </a>

+Web Hosting Automation Made Easy!
+All the tools you need to start a web hosting business today.

 ### SSPanel